 - When not in use, close the damper to avoid warm air escaping up the chimney.

-- Smoke detectors should be installed inside of every bedroom, outside of all sleeping areas, and on every floor of a home (including your basement and attic).
+- Install them inside of every bedroom, outside of all sleeping areas, and on every floor of a home (including your basement and attic).

 8. Service your generator in case of power outages